tttapa/Control-Surface/README.md

 This script will download the Arduino Serial firmware and install it to the Arduino.
 When it's finished, unplug the Arduino, plug it back in, and upload your new sketch.
 Then you can install the MIDI firmware again.

+### MIDI over USB
+Read more on how different boards use differents methods to send MIDI over USB in the [Wiki](https://github.com/tttapa/MIDI_controller/wiki/MIDI-over-USB).

 ### Documentation
 You can find the entire library documentation with a description of all available functions in the [Wiki](https://github.com/tttapa/MIDI_controller/wiki/Library-documentation).